umarhassan-mitodl/18.s097-january-iap-2019/content/pages/lecture-videos-and-readings/_index.md

 Fong, B. and D. I. Spivak. _An Invitation to Applied Category Theory: Seven Sketches in Compositionality_.
 Cambridge University Press, 2019.
 ISBN: 9781108482295.

-An [online version](https://arxiv.org/abs/1803.05316) is freely available on Cornell University’s arXiv.org e-Print archive site as well as from OCW as a single file: {{% resource_link a4175d61-479a-3534-0d63-07ae5e48ef5a "_An Invitation to Applied Category Theory: Seven Sketches in Compositionality_ (PDF - 2.6MB)" %}}.
+An {{% resource_link "42a82b37-56ef-4d05-838a-8aefe4408788" "online version" %}} is freely available on Cornell University’s arXiv.org e-Print archive site as well as from OCW as a single file: {{% resource_link a4175d61-479a-3534-0d63-07ae5e48ef5a "_An Invitation to Applied Category Theory: Seven Sketches in Compositionality_ (PDF - 2.6MB)" %}}.

 {{< tableopen >}}
 {{< theadopen >}}